lmaoclost/NextLevelWeek-2/README.md

 ### Prerequisites

-Node, npm and a text editor.
+Node, yarn and a text editor.
 I'm using VSCode.

 ## Day 1: FrontEnd
-Go to another terminal.
+Open a terminal.
 ```
 $ cd /web
 $ yarn